We recognise the importance of controlling greenhouse gases and other emissions for society, our customers and our industry.

 In the United Arab Emirates, emissions are regulated by government.
 We monitor emissions and discharges from all of our facilities in the

 Emirates Global Aluminum’s total greenhouse gas emissions, including power generation and desalination, are now less than 8 tonnes carbon dioxide equivalent per tonne of aluminium.
 This is the performance standard set by the Aluminium Stewardship Initiative for existing smelters to meet by 2030.

-EGA’s emissions of perfluorocarbons, one group of greenhouse gases generated in the aluminium smelting process, were 22 kilograms per tonne of aluminium produced in 2017 compared to a global average of 380 kilograms per tonne in 2016, the most recent year for which figures are available from the International Aluminium Institute.
+EGA’s emissions of perfluorocarbons, one group of greenhouse gases generated in the aluminium smelting process, were 0.21 kilograms per tonne of aluminium produced in 2018.
 These are among the lowest PFC emissions in the global industry, but there is always more to be done.

 EGA is a member of the International Aluminium Institute and supports the Institute’s voluntary target of a 93% reduction in perfluorocarbon emissions by 2020 (using 1990 as the baseline).
 EGA Jebel Ali achieved this reduction by 2015 - five years early.

 Our Al Taweelah smelter’s fluoride emissions intensity was 0.3 kilogrammes of fluoride per tonne of aluminium produced in 2018.
 This is less than one-third of the global industry average.

 We also focus on reducing our NOx emissions, which affect air quality and are produced mainly by our power plants.
 NOx is also produced by motor vehicles.